-December 16, 2021
+December 14, 2022

-Dear Shareholder,
+Dear Fellow Shareholder,

-On behalf of our entire Board of Directors, I cordially invite you to attend our Annual Meeting of Shareholders on Friday, January 28, 2022.
-In an effort to maintain the health and safety of UGI Corporation's shareholders, directors, officers, employees, and members of our community, in light of the continuing COVID-19 pandemic, to enable shareholder participation from any location around the world, and to provide cost savings to both UGI and our shareholders, we will again be hosting an entirely virtual meeting this year.
-At the meeting, we will review UGI's performance for the 2021 fiscal year and our expectations for the future.
+On behalf of our entire Board of Directors, I cordially invite you to attend our Annual Meeting of Shareholders on Friday, January 27, 2023.
+In an effort to enable shareholder participation from any location around the world, and to provide cost savings to both UGI and our shareholders, we will again be hosting an entirely virtual meeting this year.

 I would like to take this opportunity to remind you that your vote is important.
-On December 16, 2021, we mailed our shareholders a notice containing instructions on how to access our Proxy Statement and Annual Report on Form 10-K for the 2021 fiscal year and how to vote online.
+On December 14, 2022, we mailed our shareholders a notice containing instructions on how to access our Proxy Statement and Annual Report on Form 10-K for the 2022 fiscal year and how to vote online.
 Please read the proxy materials and take a moment now to vote online or by telephone as described in the proxy voting instructions.
 Of course, if you received these proxy materials by mail, you may also vote by completing the proxy card and returning it by mail.

-I look forward to addressing your questions and comments on January 28th.
+On behalf of the entire Board of Directors, thank you for your investment in and continued support of UGI Corporation.
+I look forward to addressing your questions and comments on January 27th.